Guim3/guim3.github.io/_posts/2017-09-20-Fantastic-GANs-and-where-to-find-them-II.md

 Generating high-resolution images is a big challenge.
 The larger the image, the easier is for the network to fail.
 To give a little bit of context, before this article, realistic generated images were around 256x256.
 Progressive GANs (ProGANs) take this to a whole new level by successfully generating completely realistic 1024x1024 images.
 Let's see how.

-ProGANs, which are built upon [WGANs-GP](#impWGANs), introduce a smart way to progressively add new layers on training time.
+**Idea.** ProGANs, which are built upon [WGANs-GP](#impWGANs), introduce a smart way to progressively add new layers on training time.
 Each one of these layers upsamples the images to a higher resolution for both the discriminator and generator.
 Let's go step by step:

 1. Start with the generator and discriminator training with low-resolution images.
 2. At some point (e.g. when they start to converge) increase the resolution.
 This is done very elegantly with a "transition period" / smoothing: